-- In a nutshell, SPF allows a domain owner to (finally!) say where mail from their domain should be coming from. - Domain owners publish SPF records via the domain name system (the same Internet infrastructure that allows applications to resolve domain names like "www.uoregon.edu" to IP addresses "128.223.142.13"). - Under the SPF draft standard, domain owner publish a new record in the domain system, a "TXT" (text) record, specifying where email for a particular domain should be "coming from" (implicitly, of course, this also defines where email should not be coming from).
-Finally you have a chance to say, "No!
+- In a nutshell, SPF allows a domain owner to (finally!) say where mail from their domain should be coming from. - Domain owners publish SPF records via the domain name system (the same Internet infrastructure that allows applications to resolve domain names like "www.uoregon.edu" to IP addresses "128.223.142.13"). - Under the SPF draft standard, a domain owner publishes a new record in the domain system, a "TXT" (text) record, specifying where email for a particular domain should be "coming from" (implicitly, of course, this also defines where email should not be coming from).
+Finally a bank has the chance to say, "NO!
 Do not accept email that claims to be from my domain if it is coming from an a rogue network in eastern Europe, a compromised broadband host in Missouri, or a cybercafé in Beijing!"
-16 http://www.ietf.org/internet-drafts/ draft-schlitt-spf-classic-00.txt but a better starting point is the SPF project white paper: